Why multitasking is not productive in the contact centre

 Distribution operations teach you a lot about productivity

-I didnt have a formal background in running Distribution Centers.
+I didn’t have a formal background in running Distribution Centres.

 I credit some key mentors who guided me and taught me lessons about productivity.

 And thanks to Tom Cruise I got better and better at it.